EngineerKhan/AdvDBClass/README.md

 ### Concepts

 You should be able to think comfortably in SQL (which you probably already do) as well as beyond SQL.
-APIs, JSONs, etc. shouldn't be just a familiar thing for you, you should be able to start thinking in them.
+APIs, JSONs, etc., shouldn't be just a familiar thing for you; you should be able to start thinking in them.

 ### Analytical and other aspects

 This course is much more than just some concepts and technologies.
-By the conclusion of the course, I expect atleast 50% students to:
+By the conclusion of the course, I expect at least 50% students to:

-- Develop an analytical mindset which can use any of the tools, including the LLMs, but should know what he/she's doing and why he's doing. **Why is the core part of our course!**
+- Develop an analytical mindset that can use any of the tools, including the LLMs, but should know what he/she's doing and why they're doing it. **Why is the core part of our course!**

-- Start thinking beyond the typical term projects and think of an app or website which can be a long-term investment and proper product for you.
+- Start thinking beyond the typical term projects and think of an app or website that can be a long-term investment and a proper product for you.

 > _"Computers are useless, they can only give answers."_ – Pablo Picasso